Geodesic surfaces in the complement of knots with small crossing number: Balanced pretzel knots

-\begin{proof}[Proof of \cref{t:pret!surf}] \cref{prop:2pts} gives the first half of \cref{t:pret!surf}.
+\begin{proof}[Proof of Theorem \ref{t:pret!surf}] Proposition \ref{prop:2pts} gives the first half of Theorem \ref{t:pret!surf}.
 We now move onto the proof of uniqueness of the totally geodesic surface $S$ in $M$.
 This is done by considering possible the intersection between a candidate surface $\Sigma$ with the totally geodesic Seifert surface $S$.